HomeLatest NewsGovernanceAndhra Pradesh high power committee pushes trifurcation capital with decentralised bureaucracy

 However, the BCG, while recommending three capitals, went one step forward by distributing the executive into six groups and favoured Amaravati and Visakhapatnam.

-The high power committee, headed by minister Buggana Rajendranath, too is said to have favoured distribution of various government departments between Visakhapatnam and Amaravati, as suggested by the BCG.
-The committee, in principle, also agreed to observations of the two committees that construction of capital in Amaravati would be a financial burden on the government.
+The high power committee, headed by finance minister Buggana Rajendranath, too is said to have favoured distribution of various government departments between Visakhapatnam and Amaravati, as suggested by the BCG.
+The committee, in principle, also agreed to observations of the two committees that construction of capital in Amaravati would be a burden on the government.

 The committee observed that both the GN Rao committee and the BCG have pointed out financial constraints before the government in continuing the capital project in Amaravati as proposed by the previous government.
 It also referred to the recommendations of the Siva Ramakrishnan committee on the capital, which recommended against financial burden to the government by going for a huge architectural capital.
 The Ramakrishnan committee, too, had recommended decentralization of development, including the capital, but did not recommend concentration of government offices in one location based on the Hyderabad experience.
 This point, too, was discussed at the meeting of the high power committee, sources told TOI.